-Frequent occurrence of results above 0.02mg/L could be harmful to aquatic ecosystems and increases the likelihood of impacts on waterways such as an abundance of algae and aquatic weeds which out-compete native plants; waterways choked with vegetation; increased biochemical oxygen demand; reduced dissolved oxygen; reduced plant and animal diversity; blue-green algal blooms; and eutrophication.
+Frequent occurrence of Available Phosphate results above 0.02mg/L could be harmful to aquatic ecosystems and increases the likelihood of impacts on waterways such as an abundance of algae and aquatic weeds which out-compete native plants; waterways choked with vegetation; increased biochemical oxygen demand; reduced dissolved oxygen; reduced plant and animal diversity; blue-green algal blooms; and eutrophication.

-Possible causes of results outside these values include agricultural fertilisers, sewage, sediments from erosion, faeces from feedlots, dairies and pets, phosphate-based detergents, decaying plant material and industrial waste.
+Possible causes of results outside these values include sewage, sediments erosion, faeces from feedlots, dairies and pets, phosphate-based detergents, decaying plant material, fertilisers and industrial waste and natural geological sources.

-Scientists from the NSW Office of Environment and Heritage are carrying out a comprehensive bi-annual water quality and macroinvertebrate surveys (reports due early 2019) which will help identify the causes of elevated phosphate and nitrate levels.
+Scientists from the NSW Department of Planning, Industry & Environment (DPIE) are carrying out a comprehensive bi-annual water quality and macro-invertebrate surveys which will help identify the causes of elevated phosphate and nitrate levels.

 The ANZECC Water Quality Values for Dissolved Oxygen for moderately disturbed ecosystems for Lowland Rivers (less than 150m elevation) is between 85% and 110% saturation.

 The graph below shows the Dissolved Oxygen data across the Bellinger River, Kalang River, Never Never River, Rosewood River and Spicketts Creek from July 2017 to present.

 The data tells us that the sites failing to meet ANZECC Guidelines for Dissolved Oxygen (%sat) for a healthy river this month are K1, K1.1, K1.2, K4, NN1, NN.1, NN1.2, NN1.3, NN2, R1 and S1.